boots-edu/textbook/source/original/week13_2.md

 __A real example__

-If the node is empty \(undefined\) then the node with the value we are looking for can’t exist\, so we return false \(did not find it\)\.
+If the node is empty \(undefined\) then the node with the value we are looking for can't exist\, so we return false \(did not find it\)\.

-If the node’s value is === the value we are looking for\, then we return true \(found it\)\.
+If the node's value is === the value we are looking for\, then we return true \(found it\)\.

-If the node’s value is < the value we are looking for\, then if the value is in the tree\, it must be in the right sub\-tree\, so we call treeSearch recursively to search that sub\-tree\.
+If the node's value is < the value we are looking for\, then if the value is in the tree\, it must be in the right sub\-tree\, so we call treeSearch recursively to search that sub\-tree\.

-If the node’s value is > the value we are looking for\, then if the value is in the tree\, it must be in the left sub\-tree\, so we call treeSearch recursively to search that sub\-tree
+If the node's value is > the value we are looking for\, then if the value is in the tree\, it must be in the left sub\-tree\, so we call treeSearch recursively to search that sub\-tree

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">TreeNode</span>  <span style="color:#D4D4D4">\{</span>